Kristina01111000/Drws_site/README.md

 - Maybe don’t say the days of the challenge, think about that, so that we don’t make people who haven't started it don't feel bad but also sounds good to people who have started it

 - think of how to switch emails to be about the app
-- what is the email he made for the email chain?

- Tips of the Day: (11/15) write a sentence or two for each, he will edit them next meeting come up with a few more tips

-- Next month is four element metaphysics
 - On four element metaphysics crop the bottom picture so there isn't a big white space on the page
 - Rethink how the monthly topics work with the site -> link to them on the holistic learning tab pages
 - On the great outdoors page add a section for people to leave advice or something like that, chat section